Employment for F-1 Students

 As an F-1 student, you may accept on-campus employment provided you are enrolled in a full course of study, have a social security card, and the employment does not displace a qualified U.S. resident.
 A maximum of 20 hours per week during the semester is allowed.
 During summer vacations and school breaks, full-time work (40 hours) is authorized.
-On-campus job opportunities are published by the University’s Office of Student Financial Services during the academic year and by the Office of Human Resources in the summer.
+On-campus job opportunities are published by the University’s Office of Student Accounts during the academic year and by the Office of Human Resources in the summer.
 You must present documents such as your SEVIS Form I-20, passport, and social security card when completing a Student Work Agreement.

 Curricular Practical Training

 Curricular practical training (CPT) refers to training that is a fundamental or an integral part of the existing curriculum.
 The training must alternate between classes and working such as an internship or practicum that is offered by a sponsoring employer through an agreement with the University.
 CPT may be granted by your advisor or a University official in increments of no more than one year.
 Engaging in CPT for more than one year may affect your eligibility to apply for Optional Practical Training.
 CPT may also be approved for part-time for 20 hours during the semester or more than 20 hours when school is not in session.

 Curricular Practical Training Requirements

 Meet with your International Student Advisor for eligibility inquiry and SEVIS requirements for CPT.
 The following are required documents for CPT application:

 - Application for the appropriate program must be completed and approved by your department coordinator